New Regulation on Debt-based Crowdfunding

 Lending qualifies as financing activity that requires authorisation in accordance with section 2-1 of the Financial Entities Act.
 However, there is an exemption for isolated instances of financing.
 There has been substantial uncertainty amongst the financial market participants whether this exemption applies to lenders on crowdfunding platforms.

 In order to mitigate this uncertainty, the Ministry of Finance has now adopted an exemption in section 2-18 of the Financial Entities Regulation of 9 December 2016 no. 1502 targeted at lending through crowdfunding platforms provided by registered loan intermediaries or an authorised bank or financing company.
-The exemption states that lending up to NOK 1 million per year per lender will not qualify as financing activity, and this will enter into force on 1 june 2019.
+The exemption states that lending up to NOK 1 million per year per lender will not qualify as financing activity.

 It should be noted that the Ministry of Finance's original proposal limited the exemption to lending to companies only.
 However, the responses to the public consultation by the Norwegian Crowdfunding Association and different financial market participants recommended that the exemption should be expanded to encompass lending to private individuals.
 Obviously, the Ministry of Finance has listened to this recommendation and adjusted the new regulation accordingly.